 ⏤Dr. Leanne Levy

-To book an Interview, please contact Dr. Levy by email: email@example.com
+Dr. Levy’s private practice is full but to book an Interview, please contact her by email: email@example.com

 TELEPATHY, REMOTE VIEWING, PRECOGNITION, POSTCOGNITION & MEDIUMSHIP